andreasbm/router-slot/README.md

 ## Advanced

-You can customize a lot of things in this library.
-The first and most important concept to know about are routes.
+You can customize a lot in this library.
+Continue reading to learn how to handle your new superpowers.

 ### Guards